faasm/faabric/README.md

 # Faabric

-Messaging and state layer for distributed serverless applications.
+Faabric provides collective communication and state to build distributed applications from serverless functions.

 ## Build